US weekly jobless claims hit 3 million, bringing the 8-week total to more than 36 million

 Rising unemployment

-Last week, April’s jobs report showed that the US economy lost 20.5 million payrolls during the month and sent the unemployment rate to 14.7%, the highest since the peak of the Great Depression.
-But even the staggering print was a likely undercount of the full scope of devastation from sweeping lockdowns to curb the spread of COVID-19.
+Last week, the April jobs report showed that the US economy lost 20.5 million payrolls during the month and sent the unemployment rate to 14.7%, its highest since the peak of the Great Depression.
+But even the staggering print was a likely undercount of the full scope of devastation from sweeping lockdowns meant to curb the spread of COVID-19.

 And, the unemployment rate is likely to go even higher over the next few months if job losses continue, especially in the absence of a hiring rebound.

 The Federal Reserve Bank of St. Louis in March projected that job losses would reach 47 million in the second quarter and lead to an unemployment rate of 32%.
-That would be a new record, handily beating the estimated 24.9% unemployment rate reached during the Great Depression.
+That would be a record high, handily beating the estimated 24.9% unemployment rate reached during the Great Depression.

+There are other dire estimates.
+On Wednesday, Goldman Sachs again adjusted its forecast and estimated that US gross domestic product would slump 39% in the second quarter and that the unemployment rate would peak at 25%.
+JPMorgan’s forecast sees GDP contracting 40% in the second quarter with the unemployment rate spiking to 20%.

+There was one silver lining in Friday’s jobs report that gives a glimmer of hope for the labor market.
+In April, 18.1 million people were classified as unemployed on temporary layoff, a tenfold increase from the previous month.

 Read more: A real-estate investor who generates $342,000 of annual cash flow shares his unique spin on a popular investment strategy that’s helped land him 114 units

-He also indicated that more fiscal stimulus measures may be needed in the economic recovery.
+He also indicated that more fiscal stimulus measures might be needed in the economic recovery.

-On Tuesday, House Democrats proposed an additional $3 trillion coronavirus stimulus bill set for a vote Friday that includes aid for teachers, firefighters, and the postal service, as well as more checks to American households and a pay bump for essential workers.
+On Tuesday, House Democrats proposed an additional $3 trillion coronavirus stimulus bill set for a vote Friday that includes aid for teachers, firefighters, and the US Postal Service, as well as more checks to American households and a pay bump for essential workers.
 The bill is unlikely to get a vote in the Republican-controlled Senate.

 Read more: BTIG says to buy these 25 under-the-radar stocks that have been neglected for years because they’re tempting M&A targets with big upside